mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *SourcesItem) SetIndexGroupName(v string)
 ```

-SetIndexGroupName gets a reference to the given datadog.NullableString and assigns it to the IndexGroupName field.
+SetIndexGroupName gets a reference to the given common.NullableString and assigns it to the IndexGroupName field.

 <a name="SourcesItem.SetIndexGroupNameNil"></a>
 ### func \(\*SourcesItem\) [SetIndexGroupNameNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_sources_item.go#L628>)